junesirius/junesirius.github.io/_posts/Supernatural/2025-05-22-SPN-When-Dean-finally-goes-to-the-sea.md

 Eileen steals glances at Sam every now and then.
 And every time Sam catches it, he smiles.

-Dean watches the gleamy light in their eyes, and he sips the beer with a small smile of his own.
+Dean watches the gleaming light in their eyes, and he sips the beer with a small smile of his own.
 His little brother has become a man and is going to have the life he always wanted.
 Dean is happy for them, he genuinely is.

 "Not like I can hunt alone anymore," Dean says, matter-of-factly.
 He kneads his right leg around the knee.